Helping Cyclists Save Money.

 As I grew older, I kept investing my allowance money on used bicycles that would invariably break down.
 We ended up with a pretty disgusting heap of junk bicycles that dad had to haul off in his pickup.

-It wasn’t until I bought a used lady’s Cannondale road bike at auction that I began to understand the difference in quality.
+It wasn’t until I bought a used lady’s Cannondale bike at auction that I began to understand the difference in quality.

 This Cannondale had serious issues with a tired, worn-out drivetrain.
 I never did get it to shift correctly.
 On top of that, it was too small for me.